In this issue

 Hazel McClure explores essential information for counselling third-culture children, here or abroad

-Sticky bubbles, stats and Snap
+Sticky bubbles, stats and Snap (free article)

 Strategies for safely exploring the territory of self-harming clients, by Edith Bell